luka-bacic/wordpress-workflow/README.md

 2. `images/` - all your images will be copied here.
 If you further organized them in subdirectories, it will be copied over.

-3. `js/` - you will have 2 files here
+3. `js/` - you will have 1 file here
+    - `main.js` - your custom JS code will be here, including all of the modules you created under `prototype/_js/modules/` (provided you imported them in `prototype/_js/main.js`).

+    However, if you placed some files under `prototype/_js/libraries/`, you will also have this file:
     - `libraries.min.js` - all files located in `prototype/_js/libraries/` will be combined in this one file.
-    - `main.js` - your custom JS code will be here, including all of the modules you created under `prototype/_js/modules/` (provided you imported them in `prototype/_js/main.js`).

 [Here are examples](#including-files) on how to include these files in your `functions.php` and WordPress template files.